 4.1.1.
-Choosing the Right Classifier
+Choosing the right classifier

-Various approaches that use machine learning techniques for prediction or recommendation purposes have found that prediction accuracy depends on the choice of classifier, i.e., for a specific kind of a problem, a certain classifier outperforms other classifiers [8].
-Previous bug classification and assignment studies [7, 9, 10, 11] only used a subset of text classifiers and did not aim at analyzing which classifier works best for bug assignment.
+Various approaches that use machine learning techniques for prediction or recommendation purposes have found that prediction accuracy depends on the choice of classifier, i.e., for a specific kind of a problem, a certain classifier outperforms other classifiers (Witten and Frank, 2005).
+Previous bug classification and assignment studies (Jeong et al., 2009; Anvik et al., 2006; Cubranic and Murphy, 2004; Bettenburg et al., 2008) only used a subset of text classifiers and did not aim at analyzing which classifier works best for bug assignment.
 Our work is the first study to consider an extensive set of classifiers which are commonly used for text classification: Naïve Bayes Classifier, Bayesian Networks, C4.5 and two types of SVM classifiers (Polynomial and RBF).
 We found that for bug assignment it is not possible to select one classifier which is better than the rest, either for a specific project or for any project in general.
 Since classifier performance is also heavily dependent on the quality of bug reports, in general we could not propose choosing a specific classifier a priori for a given project.
 Interestingly, computationally-intensive classification algorithms such as C4.5 and SVM do not consistently outperform simpler algorithms such as Naïve Bayes and Bayesian Networks.
 We provide details of our prediction accuracy using each classifier in Section 5.2.

 4.1.2.
-Feature Selection
+Feature selection

-Classifier performance is heavily dependent on feature selection [8].
-Prior work [9, 10, 11] has used keywords from the bug report and developer name or ID as features (attributes) for the training data sets; we also include the product and component the bug belongs to.
-For extracting relevant words from bug reports, we employ tf-idf, stemming, stop-word and non-alphabetic word removal [19].
-We use the Weka toolkit [25] to remove stop words and form the word vectors for the dictionary (via the StringtoWordVector class with tf-idf enabled).
+Classifier performance is heavily dependent on feature selection (Witten and Frank, 2005).
+Prior work (Anvik et al., 2006; Cubranic and Murphy, 2004; Bettenburg et al., 2008) has used keywords from the bug report and developer name or ID as features (attributes) for the training data sets; we also include the product and component the bug belongs to.
+For extracting relevant words from bug reports, we employ tf-idf, stemming, stop-word and non-alphabetic word removal (Manning et al., 2008).
+We use the Weka toolkit (Weka Toolkit, 2010) to remove stop words and form the word vectors for the dictionary (via the StringtoWordVector class with tf-idf enabled).

 4.2.
-Incremental Learning
+Incremental learning

-Prior work [7, 11] has used inter-fold updates, i.e., the classifier and tossing graphs are updated after each fold validation, as shown in Figure 4(a).
+Prior work (Jeong et al., 2009; Bettenburg et al., 2008) has used inter-fold updates, i.e., the classifier and tossing graphs are updated after each fold validation, as shown in Fig. 4(a).
 With inter-fold updates, after validating the VDS from fold n, the VDS is added to the TDS for validating fold n+1.
 However, consider the example when the TDS contains bugs 1-100 and the VDS contains bugs 101-200.
 When validating bug 101, the classifier and tossing graph are trained based on bugs 1-100, but from bug 102 onwards, the classifier and tossing graph are not up-to-date any more because they do not incorporate the information from bug 101.
 As a result, when the validation sets contain thousands of bugs, this incompleteness affects prediction accuracy.
 Therefore, to achieve high accuracy, it is essential that the classifier and tossing graphs be updated with the latest bug fix; we use a fine-grained, intra-fold updating technique (i.e., incremental learning) for this purpose.

 We now proceed to describing intra-fold updating.
-After the first bug in the validation fold has been used for prediction and accuracy has been measured, we add it to the TDS and re-train the classifier as shown in Figure 11(b).
+After the first bug in the validation fold has been used for prediction and accuracy has been measured, we add it to the TDS and re-train the classifier as shown in Fig. 11(b).
 We also update the tossing graphs by adding the tossing path of the just-validated bug.
 This guarantees that for each bug in the validation fold, the classifier and the tossing graphs incorporate information about all preceding bugs.

 4.3.
-Multi-featured Tossing Graphs
+Multi-featured tossing graphs